campuscode/rails-guides-pt-BR/source/form_helpers.md

 Rather than rendering multiple sets of fields ahead of time you may wish to add them only when a user clicks on an "Add new address" button.
 Rails does not provide any built-in support for this.
 When generating new sets of fields you must ensure the key of the associated array is unique - the current JavaScript date (milliseconds since the [epoch](https://en.wikipedia.org/wiki/Unix_time)) is a common choice.

-Using Tag Helpers Without a Form Builder
+Using Tag Helpers without a Form Builder
 ----------------------------------------

 In case you need to render form fields outside of the context of a form builder, Rails provides tag helpers for common form elements.
 For example, [`check_box_tag`](https://api.rubyonrails.org/classes/ActionView/Helpers/FormTagHelper.html#method-i-check_box_tag):